There are many international opportunities, varying in length, cost, number of courses, amount of travelling, structure, and more!

 Yes, you can!
-Although the BISC and exchange opportunities both provide an international education, the experiences gained from each opportunity vary greatly.
-Students who have studied at the BISC may also participate in other study abroad programs including exchange.
+Although Bader College and exchange opportunities both provide an international education, the experiences gained from each opportunity vary greatly.
+Students who have studied at Bader College may also participate in other study abroad programs including exchange.

 The requirements of each postgraduate program vary considerably, each demanding an in-depth application process.
 However many programs value mature students.
 For example, those who exemplify the ability to thrive in a new learning environment and/or have international experience.
 Studying abroad offers a competitive edge to the student’s application while showcasing their independence and pursuit of an enriched education.

 Grades from exchange are not transferred to your Queen’s transcript.
 However, when applying to grad school students are typically asked to produce transcripts from all universities they have attended.

 Bader College is open to students in all years of study.
 Consequently, any student enrolled in a degree program at Queen's, and who is in good academic standing, may apply.
 Students are only limited in the timing of their attendance at Bader College by the course requirements in their subject(s) of concentration.
 Students should consult with their respective Faculty and or department or email firstname.lastname@example.org for further details.

 Students may in principle study abroad outside of their third year of study on an ILOP.
 This is subject to program requirements, and certain criteria.
 If you are an Arts and Science student please see the ILOP eligibility and application page for more details.